Chuck Yeager: Military command

 Yeager's participation in the test pilot training program for NASA included controversial behavior.
 Yeager reportedly did not believe that Ed Dwight, the first African American pilot admitted into the program, should be a part of it.
 In the 2019 documentary series Chasing the Moon, the filmmakers made the claim that Yeager instructed staff and participants at the school that "Washington is trying to cram the nigger down our throats.
 [President] Kennedy is using this to make 'racial equality,' so do not speak to him, do not socialize with him, do not drink with him, do not invite him over to your house, and in six months he'll be gone."
 In his autobiography, Dwight details how Yeager's leadership led to discriminatory treatment throughout his training at Edwards Air Force Base.
+Yeager, in his autobiography, states that Dwight had difficulty with the academics despite a tutoring system brought in especially for him, and that the controversy died down after an investigative commission examined the records.

 Between December 1963 and January 1964, Yeager completed five flights in the NASA M2-F1 lifting body.
 An accident during a December 1963 test flight in one of the school's NF-104s resulted in serious injuries.
 After climbing to a near-record altitude, the plane's controls became ineffective, and it entered a flat spin.
 After several turns, and an altitude loss of approximately 95,000 feet, Yeager ejected from the plane.
 During the ejection, the seat straps released normally, but the seat base slammed into Yeager, with the still-hot rocket motor breaking his helmet's plastic faceplate and causing his emergency oxygen supply to catch fire.
 The resulting burns to his face required extensive and agonizing medical care.
 This was Yeager's last attempt at setting test-flying records due to his apparent inability to fly the required flight profiles for optimum climb performance.
 (Note: The movie The Right Stuff implies that Yeager took the NF-104 on a spur-of-the-moment, unauthorized flight.
 In reality, it was a part of a scheduled series of test flights.)